ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Attempts to stop all actively executing tasks, halts the
-     * processing of waiting tasks, and returns a list of the tasks
+     * Attempts to stop all actively executing tasks, halts the processing of waiting tasks, and returns
-     * that were awaiting execution.
-These tasks are drained (removed)
+     * a list of the tasks that were awaiting execution.
+These tasks are drained (removed) from the task queue
-     * from the task queue upon return from this method.
+     * upon return from this method.
      *
-     * <p>This method does not wait for actively executing tasks to
-     * terminate.
-Use {@link #awaitTermination awaitTermination} to
+     * This method does not wait for actively executing tasks to terminate.
+Use awaitTermination() to do that.
-     * do that.
      *
-     * <p>There are no guarantees beyond best-effort attempts to stop
-     * processing actively executing tasks.
-This implementation
+     * There are no guarantees beyond best-effort attempts to stop processing actively executing tasks.
+This
-     * cancels tasks via {@link Thread#interrupt}, so any task that
+     * implementation cancels tasks via Thread.interrupt(), so any task that fails to respond to interrupts
-     * fails to respond to interrupts may never terminate.
+     * may never terminate.
-     *
-     * @throws SecurityException {@inheritDoc}
      */
     public List<Runnable> shutdownNow() {
         List<Runnable> tasks;